alexanderguzhva/smalltopk/article/main5.md

 I've created a dedicated FAISS index and related facilities, which allow to be used for k-means purposes.
 As a result, it is possible to speed up training of `faiss::ProductQuantizer` and `faiss::ProductResidualQuantizer` quantizers and corresponding FAISS indices.

-TODO: include
+The corresponding code can be found in `faiss/` directory.

 # Benchmarks

 Intel Xeon 4th gen vs AMD Zen 4 vs Graviton 3

-All benchmarks were conducted on cloud instances, which is a PITA.
-For an ideal reproducible results, one needs to get a dedicated machine, turn off hyper-threading in BIOS, lock the frequency, disable background processes, etc. (for example, more details [here](https://lemire.me/blog/2018/01/16/microbenchmarking-calls-for-idealized-conditions/), including comments) In our Gray Cloudy Reality we have to run a baseline test and then immediately a candidate one, maybe several times, and we need to make sure that baseline results are somewhat reproducible.
+All benchmarks were conducted on cloud machines, which is a PITA.
+For an ideal reproducible results, one needs to get a dedicated machine, turn off hyper-threading in BIOS, lock the frequency, disable background processes, etc. (more details [here](https://rigtorp.se/low-latency-guide/)) In our Gray Cloudy Reality we have to run a baseline test and then immediately a candidate one, maybe several times, and we need to make sure that baseline results are somewhat reproducible.

+So, all results contain some noise, which is related to the measurements conducted on cloud-based machines.

 There were two baselines, each is based on [FAISS library](https://github.com/facebookresearch/faiss) code:
 * Baseline 1 is based on `exhaustive_L2sqr_seq()` function ([source](https://github.com/facebookresearch/faiss/blob/main/faiss/utils/distances.cpp)), which uses naive distance computations (`fvec_L2sqr()`) and a binary heap for tracking best `(distance, index)` key-value pairs.